 An Easy-To-Understand Platform

 The best brokerage account in the world is useless if you can’t operate it.
 Before you commit to a broker, check out a few YouTube tutorials detailing how to use the app or online trading platform to make sure that you’re comfortable with its format.
-The best investing apps don’t limit functionality on their mobile platform; they offer complete desktop services in an easy-to-understand mobile format.
+The best investing apps don’t limit functionality to their mobile platform; they offer complete desktop services in an easy-to-understand mobile format.

 If you’re looking to purchase stocks for long-term holding, you’ll want to minimize your tax liability by opening a traditional or Roth IRA instead of a taxable brokerage account like the ones that Robinhood offers as its only account type.